defoe-code/CDCS_Text_Mining_Lab/README.md

 Each reserch project/study had a serie of defoe queries.
 In most of them, we first submitted a frequency query modifying different parameters (e.g. article count vs term count, date, lexicon, target words, preprocessing treatment), and then we submitted another query for getting the details (text) of the desired/filtered articles/pages.
 The requirements were collected using this [document](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/Round2_Requirements/Readme.md) as a baseline for formulating defoe queries.

-So, we created two slurm jobs, one per Round: [Round1.slurm](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/Round1.slurm) and [Round2.slurm](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/Round2.slurm).
+Therefore, we created two slurm jobs, one per Round: [Round1.slurm](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/Round1.slurm) and [Round2.slurm](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/Round2.slurm).
 You can comment the studies that do not want to run.

   ```
  sbatch Round_1.slurm